SAP-samples/teched2023-DT169/exercises/ex1/README.md

 Search for **C_PURCHASINGGROUPANALYSIS** in the search bar.

-Click on the checkbox to select the C_PURCHASINGGROUPANALYSIS view.
+Click on the checkbox to select the **C_PURCHASINGGROUPANALYSIS** view.

 Click on the Ellipses icon on the right to expand the available options for the view.

-Choose Create Analytical Query.
+Choose **Create Analytical Query**.

 ![image](https://github.com/SAP-samples/teched2023-DT169/blob/main/exercises/ex1/images/2.png)

 ## Exercise 1.2 Designing the custom analytical query

-You will be navigated to the create page of Custom Analytical Queries application.
+You will be navigated to the create page of **Custom Analytical Queries** application.
+**Custom Analytical Queries** application provides the fields required to design a query.
+You select the required fields and set filters for your query.
+You can add restricted measures, calculated measures, and preview the query results.

-Enter 'PURCHASING_DT169_XXX' as the query name. (_XXX should be replaced with your group number for eg for place number 25 it is 025_)
+Enter 'PURCHASING_DT169_XXX' as the query name. (_XXX should be replaced with your group number for eg for place number 25 it is 025_).
 'YY1_' prefix will be added to the name of the query automatically.
 Click on OK.

 Provide a Label for the query, for example 'Purchasing Analysis Open Purchase Orders'.

 Switch to the Field selection tab to design the metadata of your query.